goatcorp/faq/development.md

 <hr>

 ### Q: What happens when there's an API version bump?
 When there's an API version bump, your plugin will no longer be loaded by Dalamud.
-To fix this, you'll need to update to the latest version of the API by updating the JSON file for your plugin and repackage your plugin for the repository.
+To fix this, you'll need to update to the latest version of the API by updating the JSON file for your plugin and repackaging your plugin for the repository.

 <hr>